-Each level has different requirements to reflect the size of the area both in terms of population and physical boundaries, the expectations of the community, and the makeup of the community.
+Providing social infrastructure on a network approach should also be provided on an equitable basis.
+This means considering each level ('sub-regional/citywide' or 'local') having different requirements to reflect the size of the area both in terms of population and physical boundaries, the expectations of the community, and the makeup of the community.
 Understanding where deficits are in the network and the likely flow on effects from diminished or improved provision provides opportunity to enhance supply relative to demand and need.
+Each community has a different starting point in terms of what is currently provided and their priorities, demographics and deprivation profile.
+While the strategy sets the intent of what we want to achieve, how we achieve it on the ground might be different from community to community.